30 Animal Welfare Blueprint Proposals submitted to Ministers, for consideration in the next Party Manifesto, 6 September 2019

 13. Strengthen the Hunting Act 2004 by removing exemptions.

 14. Commit to a review of the industry of shooting live birds as targets for sport shooting.
 Including intensive cages used to rear gamebirds.

 15. Implement a central data base for tracking racing greyhounds from birth to retirement, to death.
-There is a lack of data, weak regulation, insufficient inspection regimes and poor welfare in the greyhound racing industry.
+There is a lack of data, weak regulation, insufficient inspection regimes and poor welfare in parts of the greyhound racing industry.

 16. Commit to long term funding of the National Wildlife Crime Unit.
 This is important to reduce wildlife crime.